Dacrol/NieRAutomata-UtilityScript/README.md

 - Evade/dash while moving with shift
 - Pod slide with F
 - Toggle script on/off with F1
-- Switch weapon sets with 1 and 2
+- Switch weapon sets with 1
-- Switch pods with 3 and 4
+- Switch pods with 2 and 3
 - Cycle locked target with R

 Run with NierUtilityScript.ahk.
 Either change the keys in the script file or make sure keys are bound to the same as in the script: